 Even better news: it’s possible to get a South Africa visa on an Indian passport that allows a stay of upto 3 months!
 I jumped at that possibility and scored a 90-day multiple-entry visa for South Africa.
 It allowed me to slow travel through Cape Town, the Western Cape and Kruger National Park, and even hop over to Lesotho and back.

-[Update Feb 2020] South Africa is reportedly piloting a South Africa e-visa for Indians, to be available for those who land at Lanseria and OR Tambo airports, both near Johannesburg.
-The e-visa applications are likely to open in April 2020!
+South Africa is reportedly piloting a South Africa e-visa for Indians, to be available for those who land at Lanseria and OR Tambo airports, both near Johannesburg.
+The e-visa applications were to open in April 2020 but the process is likely to be delayed given the lockdown situation.

-Here’s everything you currently need to know about the regular South Africa visa for Indians:
+Here’s everything you need to know about the regular South Africa tourist visa for Indians:

-Application form for South Africa tourist visa from India
+Application form for South Africa tourist visa for Indians

 The application process for a South Africa visa for Indian citizens begins on the VFS South Africa website – the official visa platform of the South African embassy in India.
 There are several types of short term visas available.
 If you’re visiting South Africa on a holiday, choose Short Term Visa >> Visitor Visa >> Holiday / Visiting Family-Friends / Sports Events.